SaxonRah/AM27S19-PROM-Dumper/README.md

 - Copy the Serial Output into the `hex_data` triple quoted string variable in [Verify_HEX_Checksums.py](Verify_HEX_Checksums.py) to verify it was a clean read.

 # Tested
-Compiled and tested, not sure if it's actually dumping properly, I only have one chip atm.
+Compiled and tested, not sure if it's actually dumping properly.
+I tested two kinds of chips, both seem to have been dumped correctly.
-The dump does verify correctly with the [Verify_HEX_Checksums.py](Verify_HEX_Checksums.py) program.
+The dumps checksums verify correctly with the [Verify_HEX_Checksums.py](Verify_HEX_Checksums.py) program.

 # Why?
 Don't ROM dumping tools exist already?
 I need a dumper for some Textronix gear's PROMs and my Xgecu T56 doesn't support the AM27S19DC chip nor any of it's drop in replacements.